 Missed Appointments and Rescheduling

-The NAPLEX/MPJE Registration Bulletin contains detailed information on what to do if you miss your examination appointment and how to reschedule an appointment.
+The NAPLEX/MPJE Application Bulletin contains detailed information on what to do if you miss your examination appointment and how to reschedule an appointment.
 Please note that you will be charged fees for rescheduling and missed appointments.
+Our eligibility and resit request policies have been updated and will be reflected in the new Bulletin that will be published in the first week of February 2019.
+Read more about the policy updates here.

 Exam Limits: 5 Attempts